DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/aac_constraints.md

 ```

-You may now create your primitive constraint test and implementation.  emember to add an empty `__init__.py` to your test director and run `aac clean` to remove any extra files if needed.
+You may now create your primitive constraint test and implementation.
+Remember to add an empty `__init__.py` to your test directory and run `aac clean` to remove any extra files if needed.

 Finally, be sure to assign the primitive constraint you've created to your primitive declaration.